Teamwork/main-bower-files-and-gulp/README.md

 From the [article](http://engineroom.teamwork.com/hassle-free-third-party-dependencies):

-> It could simplified even more, for example:
+> It could be simplified even more, for example:

 >- Add a Gulp task to watch the `bower.json` for changes, then recompile the `third-party` files and reload the page.
 - Combine our own `style.css` and `main.js` with `third-party.css` and `third-party.js` so we'd only have to load one CSS and one JavaScript file.